kunal-lx/RISCV-HDP/Week3/Readme.md

 ![Alt Text](1B.png)

-# Temperature-Activated Fire Alarm System
+# Temperature-Activated Motor Sprinkler System

-This project implements a simple temperature-activated fire alarm system using a custom RISC-V processor with I/O-mapped GPIO.
-The system reads temperature data from a sensor and activates an alarm (LED and buzzer) when the temperature exceeds a predefined threshold.
+This project implements a simple temperature-activated motor pump system using a custom RISC-V processor with I/O-mapped GPIO.
+The system reads temperature data from a sensor and activates an motor (LED and pump) when the temperature exceeds a predefined threshold.

 ## Hardware Setup